spacetelescope/aas245_da_workshop/install_and_setup/INSTALL.md

 above, change directory to the top level `aas245_da_workshop` directory.

-Make sure the current directory in your terminal contains all the numbered notebook directories.
+Make sure the current directory in your terminal contains all the notebook directories.
 Then start JupyterLab:

     (da-workshop) % jupyter lab